fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 * _Parsing_.
 Accepts a token stream and produces an AST per the grammar in the F# Language Specification.

 * _Resolving references_.
 See ReferenceResolution.fs/fsi.
   Accepts command-line arguments and produces information about assembly references.
-Uses MSBuild for somee references, only really used in F# Interactive.
+Uses MSBuild for some references, only really used in F# Interactive.

 * _Importing referenced .NET binaries_,
   see [import.fsi](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/import.fsi)/